fuguefoundation/ff-docs/source/platform.rst

 Platform
 ########

-*The Fugue Foundation dApp and API are under development*
+*The Fugue Foundation dApp and API are under active development*

-Visit our homepage at `fuguefoundation.org <https://fuguefoundation.org>`_ or our `Github repos <https://github.com/fuguefoundation>`_ for more information.

 ****************
 Project Overview